germanfgv/firecrest-v2/docs/setup/arch/logging/README.md

 ### Format for SSH backend

-On the other hand, if FirecREST is executing a command via an SSH command execution, the `backend` field provides the actual `command` to be executed, and the POSIX `exit_status` of the command.
+On the other hand, if FirecREST is executing a command via the SSH Client, then the `backend` field provides the actual `command` to be executed, and the POSIX `exit_status` of the command.

 !!! example "FirecREST Log format for SSH backend"
     ```json